prosyslab/patron-artifact/README.md

 ### IntRepair

+[IntRepair](https://github.com/TeamVault/IntRepair?tab=readme-ov-file)'s artifact is incompletely provided, we follow the algorithm provided in the [paper](https://ieeexplore.ieee.org/abstract/document/8862860/) to simulate the patches.

+These manually synthesized patches can be found in [here](https://docs.google.com/spreadsheets/d/1Mj6vHFTsFxV7hkIJ6hqLFhdKB-YUEd8fEpcrrrdCrkQ/edit?usp=sharing)

 ## Experiment 3 - Generalizability.

+If you would like to check out the experimental outcomes beforehand, refer to [RQ3](https://docs.google.com/spreadsheets/d/1LSj4_yEce8yGmVCOrJjzjmACfad_5634SejwFG051Oc/edit?usp=sharing)

-Run the following command to reproduce Experiment 4.
+Run the following command to reproduce Experiment 3.
 `./bin/run.py -oss`

 This will reproduce with the predefined configuration.